Nancy Merki: Early life and career

 Merki grew up in Portland, Oregon.
 At a young age, she contracted poliomyelitis.
 With discovery of the polio vaccine years away, she took up swimming as exercise to reduce the effects of the disease at the age of 8.
 Trained by long-time swim coach Jack Cody, Merki excelled at the sport, and at the age of 13 entered the swimming scene at the Amateur Athletic Union (AAU) national championships in 1939, setting American records in the 200, 400, and 800-freestyle events.
-Merki, who along with Multnomah Athletic Club teammates Brenda Helser, Suzanne Zimmerman, Geneva Klaus, Joyce Macrae, and Mary Anne Hansen, were known as "Cody's Kids" after their coach, figured to be a force at the 1940 Summer Olympics until the games were canceled by the events of World War II.
+Merki, who along with Multnomah Athletic Club teammates Brenda Helser, Suzanne Zimmerman, Geneva Klaus, Joyce Macrae, and Mary Anne Hansen, were known as "Cody's Kids" after their coach Jack Cody, and figured to be a force at the 1940 Summer Olympics until the games were canceled by the events of World War II.

 Merki continued to compete in AAU meets through the 1940s, setting numerous records, including shattering the 1,500-meter freestyle record by 17 seconds at the 1941 AAU championships.
 Merki and her MAC teammates won three national championships from 1939 to 1949, and Merki herself set 19 individual records.
 In 1941, at the age of 15, she finished sixth in balloting for the James E. Sullivan Award, presented to the nation's top amateur athlete.

 Olympics

 Although the war prevented her from competing in the Olympics at the peak of her career, she made the United States team for the 1948 Summer Olympics.
-Now known as Nancy Lees (she married Whitlock Lees, Jr. prior to the games), she reached the finals of the women's 400-meter freestyle, though she finished in eighth place.
+Now known as Nancy Lees (she married Whitlock Lees Jr. prior to the games), she reached the finals of the women's 400-meter freestyle, though she finished in eighth place.